 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
-Training is provided as required.
-This includes yearly update online training, and external training to staff every two years.
-Separate training is provided to all new staff on appointment, which is facilitated by one of the federations DSLs.
+Training is provided as required (externally trainers facilitate training staff bi-yearly and receive update information at the start of each academic year) Separate training is provided to all new staff on appointment by the Executive Headteacher.
 The DSL will attend training at least every other year to enable them to fulfil their role.